HuangKBAaron/tornado/README.md

         		// Your javascript code
     		</textarea>
     		<textarea class="resources">
-        		// The links to resources that insert in your document's tag head
+        		// The resources links to insert in your document's tag head
     		</textarea>
          </div>